What Made Your Medical School the Right Fit for You?

 New section

-How can you figure out whether a particular school will be a good fit?
+How can you figure out which particular school will be the best choice?
 Besides just focusing on the admission statistics and course requirements for each program, also think about starting with medical schools’ mission statements.
 Within their mission statement, medical schools outline their areas of focus, core values, and goals.
 As a prospective applicant, think about your own interests, values, and career aspirations as a future physician.
 Do they align with that particular program?

-To help illustrate this idea of “mission fit,” we asked several medical students about what made their particular school the right choice for them:
+To help illustrate this idea of “mission fit,” we asked several medical students what made their particular school the right choice for them.

 “I like that Northeast Ohio Medical University (NEOMED) has a focus on underserved communities in Northeast Ohio.
 Their dedication to training doctors who will be sensitive to the needs and problems seen in many urban and rural settings was an important attribute that made NEOMED the right fit for me.”